Tony Rampino: Biography

-He was a backup shooter in the assassination of Gambino crime family boss Paul Castellano and his underboss Tommy Bilotti, who were each shot dead by a team of hitmen outside Sparks Steak House in Midtown Manhattan on December 16, 1985.
-According to a source: "[Rampino's] job was to kill anyone, civilians or cops, who followed the hit team".
-The murder of Castellano allowed for Gotti's ascent to leadership of the Gambino crime family.
+Rampino was a backup shooter in the assassination of Gambino crime family boss Paul Castellano and his underboss Tommy Bilotti, who were each shot dead by a team of hitmen outside Sparks Steak House in Midtown Manhattan on December 16, 1985.
+According to a source "[Rampino's] job was to kill anyone, civilians or cops, who followed the hit team".
+The murder of Castellano allowed for Gotti's rise to boss of the Gambino crime family.

 Drug bust and arrest

-On June 28, 1987, he was arrested for selling $30,000 worth of heroin to an undercover police officer in Ozone Park, Queens.
-He was sentenced to twenty-five(25) years in a federal prison for criminal sale of a controlled substance in the first degree, which carries a sentence of fifteen years to life in prison.
+On June 28, 1987, Rampino was arrested for selling $30,000 worth of heroin to an undercover police officer in Ozone Park, Queens.
+He was sentenced to twenty-five years in a federal prison for the criminal sale of a controlled substance in the first degree, which carries a sentence of fifteen years to life in prison.
 His bail was set at $150,000.